data-readiness/data-readiness/index.md

   why we cannot bring the data together.
 The DRL of two combined data sets would be at *most* the minimum of the two DRLs, but could well be lower.
-Even two data sets at A1, when combined, could require record deduplication, which immediately sends the back to Band B. Of course such combined data would likely be quicker to pull through the readiness levels than raw data which hadn't been looked at before.
+Even two data sets at A1, when combined, could require record deduplication, which immediately sends the data back to Band B. Of course such combined data would likely be quicker to pull through the readiness levels than raw data which hadn't been looked at before.
 I.e. record deduplication may be the only task required to